gcinini/6502-calculator/Readme.md

 - Accepts two integer operands and an operator (+, -, *, /)
 - Displays the result of the calculation
 - Handles basic input and output via standard routines (may need adaptation for your platform)
+- Note
+    This example handles basic 8-bit unsigned integer math.
+No overflow checks, no floating-point, no backspace or input correction.
+    If you're serious about Apple II development, I'd recommend:
+        Learning about Apple II DOS/ProDOS hooks
+        Getting comfortable with the Monitor
+        Studying the ROM routines in the Apple II Reference Manual

 ## How to Compile